Meridian Bioscience (NASDAQ:VIVO) Releases FY 2022 Earnings Guidance

 Meridian Bioscience (NASDAQ:VIVO) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $1.100-$1.300 for the period, compared to the Thomson Reuters consensus estimate of $1.040.
 The company issued revenue guidance of $315 million-$330 million, compared to the consensus revenue estimate of $288.77 million.

-A hedge fund recently raised its stake in Meridian Bioscience stock.
-Royal Bank of Canada grew its holdings in Meridian Bioscience, Inc. (NASDAQ:VIVO) by 5.5% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 17,013 shares of the company’s stock after purchasing an additional 889 shares during the quarter.
+An institutional investor recently raised its position in Meridian Bioscience stock.
+Royal Bank of Canada lifted its position in shares of Meridian Bioscience, Inc. (NASDAQ:VIVO) by 5.5% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 17,013 shares of the company’s stock after purchasing an additional 889 shares during the period.
 Royal Bank of Canada’s holdings in Meridian Bioscience were worth $327,000 at the end of the most recent quarter.
-94.48% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors own 94.48% of the company’s stock.

 Meridian Bioscience, Inc engages in the development, production, sale, and distribution of diagnostic products.
 Its platforms include molecular, immunoassay, urea breath, and blood chemistry.
 It operates through the Diagnostics and Life Science segments.
 The Diagnostics segment consists of manufacturing operations for infectious disease and blood chemistry products; and sale and distribution of diagnostics products domestically and abroad.